Riverdale Season 7: Who killed Ethel’s parents?

 Who killed Ethel’s parents in Riverdale Season 7?

-However, there are some hints that Ethel could be the killer herself.
-Ethel knows that she could be a suspect, as she actually has drawings that she made of her putting her parents through a meat grinder.
+However, Ethel becomes a suspect herself, as she actually has drawings that she made of her putting her parents through a meat grinder.
 And when Jughead goes to her house to recover the drawings, he also finds a comic book hidden with a story about a murdering milkman.
 Quite incriminating stuff.

 Riverdale is currently premiering weekly on the CW.
 To find out when you can watch it, click here.